 The application/pkcs7-mime content type defines the optional "smime-type" parameter.
-The intent of this parameter is to convey details about the security applied (signed or enveloped) along with infomation about the contained content.
-This memo defines the following smime-types.
+The intent of this parameter is to convey details about the security applied (signed or enveloped) along with information about the contained content.
+This specification defines the following smime-types.

-Name Security Inner Content
+Name CMS type Inner Content

 enveloped-data EnvelopedData id-data

 signed-data SignedData id-data